-We next describe the experiments used to validate the model, SSND-RAMU, and the solutions produced by IP-Solve.
-We first discuss the transportation network that all instances are based on.
-We then discuss the distribution for freight volumes derived from data from a Less-than-truckload transportation (LTL) carrier in the United States and describe how scenarios model that distribution.
-We finish with a discussion of the values used for model parameters and how they were derived.
+In this section, we describe the experiments used to validate the model, SSND-RAMU, and assess the performance of the proposed solution approaches.
+We first discuss the transportation network that all instances are based on as well as the geographic and temporal aspects of commodities.
+We then discuss the distributions used for freight volumes and how scenarios were created to model those distributions.
+We next provide a discussion of the values used for model parameters and how they were derived.
+We finish with a discussion of the algorithm parameter values and the computational setting used for experiments.